JoseEspinosaTello/Election_Analysis/README.md

 6. Calculate the percentage of votes each candidate won.
 7. Determine which county had the highest voter turnout.
 8. Determine the winner of the election based on popular vote.
-9.Print the results to a text file.
+9. Print the results to a text file.

 ## Rescources
 - Data Source: election_results.csv